seanbao/mnemonas/docs/security.en.md

 ### Preview and Download Auth

-File downloads, version previews, media previews, thumbnails, and external-open flows use a short-lived `HttpOnly` download-session cookie.
+File downloads, version previews, media previews, thumbnails, and external-open flows use a short-lived `HttpOnly`, `SameSite=Strict` download-session cookie.
 Long-lived access tokens are not passed through URL query parameters.

 The `Secure` cookie flag is enabled when the request is actually HTTPS, or when `trusted_proxy_hops > 0` and the direct peer is loopback or a proxy address listed in `trusted_proxy_cidrs` forwarding `X-Forwarded-Proto=https`.